Kaliko525-tech/RPS_Project/README.md

     }
 }

-hopefully this works.
+hopefully this works. // It did not work but with some slight re-work i got it to work.//

-just need to figure out how to now make it take a score. --> will implement this once i get there.
+just need to figure out how to now make it take a score. --> will implement this once i get there. //Figured it out, created a variable called 'playerScore' and 'computerScore' set them to 0. in each if...else statement i incremented the score as needed.//

 step 4: